brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 # Asynchronous Programming

-The central part of the computer, the part that carries out the individual steps that make up our programs, is called the processor.
-Some programs are written in way that will keep the processor busy until they are completed, and the speed at which a program finishes is almost entirely dependent on the speed of the processor.
-Some programs are written to interact with things outside of the processor, like the hard disk or some other computer.
+The processor of a computer is the thing that carries out the individual steps that make up programs.
+The speed that our programs finish executing is dependent on the processor and the types of things that our programs do (some things take much longer than others).

 ## Synchronous Programming Model